openlink/virtuoso-opensource/appsrc/ODS-Framework/readme.txt

 Other:

-- the membership application pending approval is marked by a value in  the membership class field of the membrship table.
+- the membership application pending approval is marked by a value in  the membership class field of the membership table.
 Have -1 or  something less than all others to create a simple membership check of  >= 0.